We5ter/Scanners-Box/README.md

 - https://github.com/hahwul/a2sv （Auto Scanning to SSL Vulnerability,such as heartbleed etc）
 - https://github.com/NullArray/DorkNet (Selenium powered Python script to automate searching for vulnerable web apps)
 - https://github.com/NickstaDB/BaRMIe (Java RMI enumeration and attack tool)
-- https://github.com/UltimateHackers/Blazy (Blazy is a modern login bruteforcer which also tests for CSRF, Clickjacking, Cloudflare and WAF)

 #### Wireless network Scanners